 Slides.
 Your slides should support your talk.
 On their own slides don’t count as your presentation.
 Without you they are nothing.
 So don’t be tempted to fill them with words or text.
 If you need handouts, before or after your talk, use a word document or a white paper.

 Your job is to present.
 Talk and explain with words.
 It’s not your job to read your slides.
 And it’s not your job to help your audience to read your slides.
 Your slides should support your words.
 Supporting with pictures, images, illustrations, charts, maps or videos.
 There’s so much that they can hold.
-There really shouldn’t be room for many words.
+Because there really shouldn’t be room for many words.

 These simple techniques can help you transform the most humdrum management presentation.
 From half an hour of polite attendance to 30 minutes of riveted interest.
-It’s worth it.
+It’s really worth it.

 “My belief is that PowerPoint doesn’t kill meetings.
 People kill meetings.”